IIIF/api/source/extension/georef/index.md

 ### 1.2 Motivating Use Cases

-A georeference extension for IIIF resources will enable the following use cases:
+A georeferencing extension for IIIF resources will enable the following use cases:

 - Overlay IIIF image resources on a geographic map by rotating and stretching it.
 This transforming an image to make it fit on a map is also called _warping_.
 - Stitching multiple images of map sheets together to form a single map.